heraldia/pydeps-function-level/Readme.md

 # Python Function Dependency Graphs
 - Code Structure Reviewer

-This is to plot dependency graphs at function level.
+This is to plot dependency graphs at function level in a hawk eye view.
 [Python Function Dependency graphs](https://github.com/heraldia/pydeps-function-level)

 # Another sister project
 This is to plot dependency graphs at module/python-file level.